LaunchCodeEducation/data-analysis-curriculum/content/appendices/terminal-commands/_index.md

 `man` is your best friend.
 Running `man <command>` gives you a manual entry of what that command does, what options it takes, and more documentation than you could ever need.
-It's so thorough, it makes this guide blush.
 Any command you think you may need, but you're not sure how to use it, or maybe you want to do something specific and are wondering if there's a specialized option for it, use `man` to get more info!